Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 Today, the Coral Adventurer enters the Mamberamo River.
 This vast river is the Amazon of New Guinea, an almost completely unexplored region that is home to villages and tribes whose culture is still relatively undisturbed.
 Our visit to this raw and primeval area will be exploratory, with the potential to visit local warrior tribes and enjoy the wilderness surroundings.

 Known as ‘Hollandia’ until 1963, Jayapura is now a melting pot of sights and exotic aromas.
-Visit Lake Sentani, home to villagers famed for their distinctive art, and cruise on a longboat to see the stilt towns built over the tranquil lake.
 We will be welcomed at Asei Village by the local dancers and their accompanying traditional instruments, and view bark paintings and other artefacts.

 This morning we enter Papua New Guinea at Vanimo at disembark at 8:00am.